Location3885 Hagadorn Road

 The accelerated lambing program is a more intensive production system for the ewes than most convention sheep flocks.
 Because of this, more energy is required by the animals that reside at the MSU STRC to maintain their reproductive status and therefore a total mixed ration (TMR) is offered to ewes that are lambing or lactating a daily basis.
 Ewes that have recently weaned their lambs and are in their breeding season may be found grazing on spring, summer, or fall pastures.
 When pasture is no longer available, harvested forages (alfalfa and grass hays, alfalfa haylage) are used as the primary dietary ingredients.
 Ewes are continually supplied with a salt and mineral supplement to meet their remaining dietary requirements.
 Lambs receive a complete dietary combination of grains, forages and supplements to meet their nutritional requirements for the desired level of performance.

 Sheep maintained at the Research and Teaching Center meet or exceed all guidelines for animal care as defined by national, state and university specifications.

 Animals Inventory and Production

-Selection criteria within the flocks vary to some degree because of different production objectives; however, animals retained in both flocks must be structurally and reproductively sound and healthy.
+Selection criteria within the flocks are based off structure, reproduction, and overall health or longevity.
 In addition, all flocks have production goals of conception rates > 90 % and lambing rates > 180 % (per ewe exposed).